Ruggero Leoncavallo: Death and legacy

 Leoncavallo died in Montecatini Terme, Tuscany, on 9 August 1919.
 His funeral was held two days later, with hundreds in attendance, including fellow composer Pietro Mascagni and longtime rival Giacomo Puccini.
 He was buried in the Cimitero delle Porte Sante in Florence.

 70 years after his death a campaign was launched to move the composer's remains to Brissago, Switzerland, after an alleged letter written by Leoncavallo claimed to show he had desired to be buried there originally, although no such letter was ever found.
 Leoncavallo became an honorary citizen of Brissago and owned a lavish summer residence, Villa Myriam, in the town; in 1904 the composer had mentioned in a speech that he would not mind having a resting place in the town's Madonna di Porte cemetery, but it was never a written request in his will.
-Regardless the campaign to move Leoncavallo's remains moved ahead and was granted official approval by Piera Leoncavallo-Grand, the last remaining descendant of the composer.
-The body was exhumed for transfer to Switzerland along with the remains of his wife Berthe, who died in 1926.
+Regardless the campaign to move Leoncavallo's remains moved ahead and was granted official approval by Piera Leoncavallo-Grand, the last remaining descendant of the composer; Ruggero Leoncavallo's body was exhumed on 22 September 1989 for transfer to Switzerland. and burial there, alongside the remains of his wife Berthe (who had died in 1926).

 The Museo Leoncavallo (Leoncavallo Museum) was established in 2002 in Brissago to commemorate the composer.
 It includes personal items and original manuscripts on display as well as statues representing characters from his operas Zazà and Der Roland von Berlin.
 The Museo Ruggiero Leoncavallo in the composer's childhood home of Montalto Uffugo was opened in 2010 and also contains various manuscripts and personal items, as well as Leoncavallo's personal piano.

 Little from Leoncavallo's other operas is heard today, but the baritone arias from Zazà were great concert and recording favourites among baritones and Zazà as a whole is sometimes revived, as is his La bohème.
 The tenor arias from La bohème remain recording favorites.

-Leoncavallo also composed songs, most famously "Mattinata", which he wrote for the Gramophone Company (which became HMV) with Caruso's unique voice in mind.
+Leoncavallo also composed songs, most famously "Mattinata", which he wrote for the Gramophone Company (which became His Master's Voice) with Caruso's unique voice in mind.
 On 8 April 1904, Leoncavallo accompanied Caruso at the piano as they recorded the song.
 On 8 December 1905 he recorded five of his own pieces for the reproducing piano Welte-Mignon.